 Picnic blankets or cushions are suggested for comfort.
 Bring protection from the sun including hat, glasses and sunblock.

-Note that there is a dress rehearsal for the entire ceremony on the day before the official lighting where the public is able to witness the flame being lit on the parabolic mirror.
+Note: there is a dress rehearsal for the entire ceremony on the day before the official lighting where the public is able to witness the flame being lit on the parabolic mirror.
 The dress rehearsal will take place at approximately the same time as the actual ceremony.

 Ancient Olympia is approximately a three and a half hour drive (3:30hrs) drive from central Athens.